Use PHP Class constants

 public const PUBLISHED = 'published';

-public const ALL = [
+public const DRAFT = 'draft';public const ALL = [

 self::DELETED,